-Well-optimized content that is targeted to your target audience is key to rank organically on Google Search.
+Well-optimized content that is targeted to your target audience is key to ranking organically on Google Search (or any search engine, for that matter!).

-High rankings lead to traffic, conversions, customers, and revenue — so, it all boils down to content!
+High rankings lead to traffic, conversions, customers, and revenue — so, it all boils down to content marketing!

 In an industry as data-driven as digital marketing and SEO, it’s no surprise that the best way to create authoritative content is by leveraging data and artificial intelligence.